Avatar image sizes are currently limited to 150 x 150 pixels and signature image sizes are limited to 500 x 100.

-Typing around the forum word censors or starting threads just for bashing purposes are also against the rules.
+Typing around the forum word censors is against the Rules

 Please spell out your words.
 For example: Say "Your" instead of "ur", and say "to" instead of "2" etc. Keep in mind, that not all members of this forum speak English as a first language, it is already hard enough for them to translate our slang terms but the net-speak makes it a lot harder for them, since there is no way to translate it.
 Furthermore, do not type in all caps, or in alternating caps, or use excessive exclamation points or question marks.
 (Example.
 DON'T TYPE LIKE THIS oR LiKe ThIs!!!!!111!!!!!????///)